kenanwang/username.github.io/resources.md

 Purcell and Morin's [*Electricity and Magnetism*](https://a.co/d/bK8jLsk) isn't far behind.

 Chef Thomas Keller says that finesse is the kind of thing that a great baseball pitcher has - excellence in execution, but with *a-little-something-extra*.
-Feynman's got that in his teaching and you can experience it in his [Lectures on Physics](https://www.feynmanlectures.caltech.edu/).
+Feynman's got that in his teaching and you can experience it in his [*Lectures on Physics*](https://www.feynmanlectures.caltech.edu/).
 He gives an introduction to classical physics as well as modern physics (the trippy stuff).

 [Steven Strogatz](https://a.co/d/0NqbRWz) introduces the lay person to mathematics very well.
 As do the videos from [3Blue1Brown](https://www.3blue1brown.com/).

+### Religion
+*Religio* is latin, meaning to bind.
+We are bound as individuals and communities by need, gratitude, and awe.
+Anne Lamott casually introduces three essential prayers that help us bind our selves and our communities with [*Help, Thanks, Wow*](https://a.co/d/8BZEmup), years after I first read it it still reminds me at a simple level what prayer is.
+A deeper yet still accessible introduction is [*Beginning to Pray*](https://a.co/d/8YxVib4).